 Are Native Plants The Right Choice For Your Perth Home?Bobtail Landscaping

 It’s easy to get excited by pretty plants without knowing much about them.
 Then once you get them home you wonder why are they not doing so well?
 Why do they need so much water?
 Why aren’t they attracting any birds or butterflies?
-It could be because they’re not from around here.
+It could be because they’re not from around here, are they native plants?

 Plan your landscape using native and endemic plants — plants that are originally from your part of the WA — and they’ll feel right at home.